-- Disconnect plug (with yellow, black and green wires) at PWR-TRON logic. - 2.
-Read 4K-5K ohm on V.O.M. between sockets 1 and 2 (yellow and black wires) with accelerator pedal in off position. - 3.
-With accelerator pedal fully depressed, read 0 300 ohm on V.O.M. between sockets 1 and 2 (yellow and black wires).
-Adjust the accelerator pedal stop and/or accelerator linkage to achieve the above readings. - \ DO NOT rely on thereturn stop inside the accelerator module.
-It is only a safety feature, not designed for constant foot pedal return pounding. - 4.
-Reconnect plug to PWR-TRON 240 or PWR-TRON 350 logic unit.
+- Disconnect pluh (with yellow, black and green wires) at PWR-TRON logic. - 2.
+Read 5K ohm on V.O.M. between sockets 1 and 2 (yellow and black wires) with accelerator pedal in off position. - 3.
+With accelerator pedal fully depressed, read 0 100 ohm on V.O.M. between sockets 1 and 2 (yellow and black wires).
+Adjust the accelerator pedal stop and/or accelerator linkage to achieve the above readings. - DO NOT rely on stops inside the accelerator module.
+They are only a safety feature, not designed for constant foot pedal return pounding. - 4.
+Reconnect plug to PWR-TRON 240 logic unit.